If you want to jump right into selling your ecommerce business, Business Exits is a great place to start.

 Ideally, you’ve always had an exit strategy from day one.
 Failure to plan early could put you in a precarious position where you’re forced to sell.

-I’ve seen some ecommerce websites scale too quickly to the point where the owner can’t handle the surge.
+We’ve seen some ecommerce websites scale too quickly to the point where the owner can’t handle the surge.
 What if your customer service inquiries go from five per week to 50 per day?

 You need a contingency plan for every possible scenario.